robbiestoffel/robbiestoffel/README.md

 # Hello, my name is Robbie

 * Pronouns: they/them
-* Email: RobbieStoffel@gmail.com
+* Email: stoffel25r@ncssm.edu
 * School: North Carolina School of Science and Math in Durham ('25)

 ## Repos

-Almost all of my repos private currently, so there isn't much to see.
+Almost all of my repos are private currently, so there isn't much to see.
 That said, my best work is public.
-I also have some stuff still over on Gitlab as well...
+I also have some repos over on Gitlab as well.

 ## Programming Experience